hipache/hipache/lib/drivers/README.md

 You SHOULD BETTER send a `IDriver.READY` event when your provider is ready.

-You SHOULD catch all your exceptions/errors and instead send an `error` event.
+You SHOULD catch all your exceptions/errors and instead send an `IDriver.ERROR` event.

 You SHOULD implement the `create` and `add` methods to ease testing.